 “Experiences with finite variability become increasingly predictable with use and lose their appeal over time.
 Experiences that maintain user interest by sustaining variability with use exhibit infinite variability.”

 Types of variable rewards:

-- Rewards of the tribe.
+- Tribe.
 Rewards of the tribe are driven by our social connections to others

-- Rewards of the hunt.
+- Hunt.
 Pursuing material things and resources is rewarding in itself

-- Rewards on the Self.
+- Self.
 Humans have intrinsic motivation to better themselves and gain competency

 Variable rewards can lead to compulsive behavior on the part of the user.
 There is email addiction, social media addiction, and even addiction to news cycles.
 This form of addiction happens because with variable rewards you never know what you are going to get.